nvlang/egal/README.md

 </div>
 <br>

-The tradeoff here is that we lose consistency of chromaticity values across
+The tradeoff here is that we lose consistency of chroma values across
 lightnesses:

 <br>